TamasNeumer/Ph03nix-InterviewPrep/Java/Maven/Maven.md

     - The SNAPSHOT value refers to the 'latest' code along a development branch, and provides no guarantee the code is stable or unchanging.
 In other words, a SNAPSHOT version is the 'development' version before the final 'release' version.
 - `packaging`
   - The type of project, defaulting to jar, describing the packaged output produced by a project.
 A project with packaging jar produces a JAR archive; a project with packaging war produces a web application.

+**Dependency Management with Maven**
+- You can simply add dependencies in the `<dependencies>` section.
+- Support for transitive dependencies is one of Maven’s most powerful features. (i.e. If you depend on other maven project those dependencies will be added automatically)
+- Maven also works out conflicts with dependencies.
+- View your dependencies with `mvn dependency:resolve` or view the tree with `mvn dependency:tree`

+- Test-scoped dependency
+  - A test-scoped dependency is a dependency that is available on the classpath only during test compilation and test execution
+  - `<scope>test</scope>` to mark it as a test-scope dependency!

+#### Customizing a Maven project
+- Adding informative stuff
+  - License infomation
+  - Organization infomation
+  - Developer list (Email, timezone etc.)
+- Adding build plugins. (`<build><plugins><plugin>...</...>`)
+- Add dependencies
+- Add java classes (the code you write)
+- Add resources
+- `mvn install`

 #### Working with Maven
 - Creating project